 Two Friday nights a month, Columbia University astronomers offer free public lectures on the latest in astronomy and then invite attendees up to the roof and look through their powerful telescopes.
 There’s nothing like seeing the rings of Saturn for the first time to make you say, “Wow!”

-(image courtesy of the The Amateur Astronomers Association of New York)
+(image courtesy of the The Amateur Astronomy Association)

 More: NYC’s 10 Best Picnic Spots